moonlighterx/newbie/04-your-first-webpage.md

 code index.html
 ```

 We are creating a file called `index.html`.

+## Intro to HTML

-HTML (Hypertext Markup Language) is a special language that a browser like Google Chrome, Firefox, Safari, Edge, and Internet Explorer can open up, and then display its contents to you.
+HTML (Hypertext Markup Language) is a special language that you write into an HTML document identified by the `.html` extension, in which a browser like Google Chrome can open up, and then display its contents to you.
+To view your HTML document in a browser, you could simply navigate to the file in whatever folder you saved it in, and double click on it, which should launch your default browser.

+Many people like the HTML language because it's really easy to learn and feels just like writing normal English with a little bit of code syntax to "mark up content".  **Note:** You can write any in any speaking language you like and mark it up with HTML, so Japanese, Chinese, Russian, etc all work with HTML markup.

-Many people like the HTML language because it's really easy to learn.
-For the most part, you type whatever you want to display in plain English, wrapped by HTML tags that indicate how you either want to style or draw attention to that content.
+For the most part, you type whatever you want to display in plain English, wrapped by HTML tags `<>` that indicate how you either want to style or draw attention to that content.

 For example if I write: